Biography

 In March 2011 he joined u-blox, a leading fabless semiconductor provider of embedded positioning and wireless communication solutions for the consumer, industrial and automotive markets, as Software Engineer.

-His main interests are product/system architecture and design, 2G/3G/4G protocol stack development for embedded wireless modules and solutions.
+His main interests are product/system architecture and design, 2G/3G/4G/5G protocol stack development for embedded wireless modules and solutions.

 In January 2021 he became Principal Software Engineer at u-blox.

-In May 2011 he also became a consultant for CFR on underwater acoustic network simulation topics.
+In May 2011 he also became a consultant for CFR / Wireless and More Srl / Università degli studi di Padova on multi-modal underwater communications (acoustic and optical).

 In 2020 he was a recipient of the SIGCOMM Networking Systems Award : “the ns family of network simulators (ns-1, ns-2, and ns-3)”.